 The Kahr CW9 is a lot like that.
 It's small enough for CCW, and that is obviously the role for which it's intended.
-It is, however, large enough for home defense and with 7+1 magazine capacity it should serve well in that role.
+It is, however, large enough for home defense and with a 7+1 magazine capacity it should serve well in that role.

-The trigger is double action only (DAO) with a long 7lb pull.
-I generally hate DOA triggers, but I don't mind it on this Kahr.
-It's very smooth and consistent throughout the pull.
-I will say, however, that there is a long reset on the trigger.
-After the first box or two of ammo, I've had no problems with the trigger reset when shooting fast.
+The trigger is double action only (DAO), with a long 7lb pull.
+I generally hate DAO triggers, but I don't mind it on this Kahr.
+It's very smooth, and consistent throughout the entire pull.
+Those that shoot revolvers will find it similar to their wheelgun's trigger.

 Now for the factory specs: